 Does the provider’s support team handle in-app bugs quickly, answer other questions, and provide tailored training?

 It’s all well and good having software.
-However, if you can’t make it your own, then you’ll start to lose the maximum employer branding impact you can achieve with customisable software.
+However, if you can’t make it your own, then you’ll start to lose the maximum employer branding impact you can achieve with customizable software.

-With fully customisable software, you’ll be able to add your branding for employees and on reports and in-app modules to give everything the personal touch your brand deserves.
+With fully customizable software, you’ll be able to add your branding for employees and on reports and in-app modules to give everything the personal touch your brand deserves.

 5. What social/community-building elements and features do they offer?

 This is a big one for you to know.
-It’s often one of the core reasons businesses onboard a workplace giving software in the first place.
+It’s often one of the core reasons businesses onboard a corporate giving software in the first place.

 For example, does the tool allow employees to create volunteering teams?
 Are there gamification elements like a point system for engaged volunteers?
 Can people comment and react to their colleagues’ efforts?